AndreSchakkal/ada-actor-website/README.md

 {% include Ethnicities_Over_Decades.html %}

+In the plot above, you have the option to interact with specific ethnicities by clicking on their corresponding legend entries.
+By selecting or deselecting specific ethnicities, you can visualize them separately and gain a more focused perspective on the evolution of the proportion of a particular ethnicity.

 ## Distribution of Recognition among ethnicities

 An interesting analysis involves examining how the recognition of different ethnicities has evolved over time.
 In continuation of our focus on the impact of the Civil Rights Movement on the representation of black actors in cinema, we explore whether there was a consequential change in the recognition of African actors post the Civil Rights Movement.